This site contains terms and definitions from many IBM software and hardware products as well as general computing terms.

 A portal component that provides a view of multiple metrics in a single view.
 The view contains a list of the metrics and attributes of the metrics, such as actual values, threshold values, and percentage of actual to threshold.

 In computer security, a public key and a private key.
-When the key pair is used for encryption, the sender uses the public key to encrypt the message, and the recipient uses the private key to decrypt the message.
-When the key pair is used for signing, the signer uses the private key to encrypt a representation of the message, and the recipient uses the public key to decrypt the representation of the message for signature verification.
+When the key pair is used for encryption, the sender uses the receiver's public key to encrypt the message, and the recipient uses their private key to decrypt the message.
+When the key pair is used for signing, the signer uses their private key to encrypt a representation of the message, and the recipient uses the sender's public key to decrypt the representation of the message for signature verification.

 - A quantifiable measure that is designed to track one of the critical success factors of a business process.